cirocosta/estaleiro/docs/talk/README.md

 ```

-As there's a clear distinction between the types of jobs that the compiler do in
+As there's a clear distinction between the types of jobs that the compiler does
-different phases, and that innovation can happen differently in each front, some
+in different phases, and that innovation can happen differently in each front,
-compiler infrastructures like LLVM separate that quite clearly in two fronts,
+some compiler infrastructures like [LLVM](https://llvm.org/) separate that quite
-with a common "lower level language" in the middle (the intermediary
+clearly in two fronts, with a common "lower level language" in the middle (the
-representation - IR):
+intermediary representation - IR):

 - the `frontend`, dealing with syntax and semantics
 - the `backend`, dealing with the process of optimizing the code and creating